 The assessment of the development of the statutory pension expenditure relative to the gross domestic product (GDP) is based on the long-term projection published in October 2022 (Statutory pensions in Finland: long-term projections 2022.
-Finnish Centre for Pensions, Reports 05/2022, English summary).
+Finnish Centre for Pensions, Reports 03/2023).

 The statutory pension expenditure relative to GDP was slightly over 10 percentage points between 2000 and 2008.
 Rapid economic growth kept the ratio stable despite the ageing population.
 After 2008, however, pension expenditure relative to GDP has grown rapidly.
 In 2021, statutory pension expenditure came to 13.2 per cent of GDP.
 The number of pensioners will grow until 2035, but the average pension level relative to average earnings will decrease slightly.
 Consequently, pension expenditure relative to GDP will grow slightly.
-The year 2022 will form an exception as the rapid nominal growth in GDP will temporarily reduce the ratio to 12.9 per cent.
+The year 2022 forms an exception as the rapid nominal growth in GDP temporarily reduces the ratio to 12.9 per cent.
 However, the strong index increases in 2023 will return the ratio to 13.4 per cent.
 After 2035, the number of retirees will stop growing, which will cause a downturn in pension expenditure relative to GDP.
 By 2045, the ratio will decrease to 12.7 per cent.

-Around 2050, the decline of the average pension relative to average earnings will slow down and the share of pensioners in the population will start to grow again.
+Around 2050, the decline of the average pension relative to average earnings will slow down and the number of pensioners will start to grow again.
 The ratio of pension expenditure to GDP will take an upward path, which will continue towards the end of the century.
 By 2090, the pension expenditure to GDP ratio will increase to 14.4 per cent.